ML78/Project2-Rails/README.md

   * Achievement - Tracks users and tasks.
   * Badge - Users earn badges upon reaching certain levels of accumulated points.
   * Relationship - Users can follow each other.
-  * Message - Admin can send information about upcoming events on the forum and users can communicate with each other in real time.
+  * Message - Admin can broadcast information about upcoming events on the forum and users can communicate with each other in real time.

 * Handles data validation: